 - Finse (2376km).
-Finse DNT is closed, Finse1222 open on new year.
+Finse DNT is closed outside of the main seasons, Finse1222 open on new year.
 It is possible to get into Flåm or Voss from Finse by train.
 There are not so many trains in winter, but at least they are not sold out all the time.

 90km from Tyinkrysset

 - Haukeliseter (2498km).
 Possible to send package or to travel to Røldal (30km) with bus NW180 or Arbuvollen (10km) also with bus NW180 for supermarket

 - Ljosland (+/- 2727 km).
 Ljosland Fjellstove is open all year for accomodation and they sell some small food items

 About 230km from Haukeliseter